NeKzor/tem/doc/src/reversed/xlive.md

 |Signer|Microsoft LIVE PCA|
 |Signing Time|Saturday, 30 October 2010 01:55:25|

+XLive does periodic checks on the code segments of all loaded files that have catalogue entries, including itself.

 ```admonish todo
 Isn't it a bit too late to check if the file has been modified if it already launched?
 ```